anoop04singh/somPass-Somnia-DeFi-MiniHackathon/README.md

 ### High-Level Architecture

 The application is designed with a decentralized-first approach.
-The frontend interacts directly with smart contracts for core logic, IPFS for data storage, and The Graph for efficient data querying.
+The frontend interacts directly with smart contracts for core logic, IPFS for data storage, and Somnia Subgraphs for efficient data querying.

 ```mermaid
 graph TD